Find Affordable College Courses

 Graduate Certificates in Literature

 There are 12 colleges and univerities across the nation that offer a graduate certificate in literature.
-This degree is more popular with female students, and about 12% of recent graduates were from an underrepresented racial-ethnic group.
+In recent years, the majority of the students getting degrees in this area were female, and 26% were from an underrepresented racial-ethnic group.

 Education Levels of Literature Majors

-During the 2020-2021 academic year, 26 students earned their graduate certificate in literature.
+During the most recent year for which data is available, 27 people earned their graduate certificate in literature.
 This makes it the 193rd most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in literature at each degree level.